Stitch and glue: Spread of the technique

 Stitch and glue has become one of the dominant techniques in amateur boatbuilding.
 While the use of relatively few plywood panels (which minimizes the joints and makes the construction easier and faster) limits the shapes possible, the simplicity and low cost of the stitch and glue technique makes it the method of choice among most amateur boatbuilders.
 Simple software CAD packages are available for designing stitch and glue boats, and there are many Internet bulletin boards, newsgroups, and mailing lists dedicated to the subject of stitch and glue boats and various popular stitch and glue designs.
 Stitch and glue is not inherently limited to small designs though, as demonstrated by the boats made by Sam Devlin, who has applied the technique to making boats as long as 65 feet.

 The "Instant Boats" developed by Phil Bolger use simplified framing and stitch-and-glue style plywood sheet joining and bulkhead gluing.
 Step-by-step building books about the boats and plans for many were sold by Harold Payson of Thomaston, Maine.
 They range from very small dinghies to power and sailboats 25 to 30 feet long.
 They are not necessarily designed for light weight, but like the original Mirror Dinghy, for simple construction.
 The plans predate CAD panel development software so the shapes are extremely simple in some cases.

 The one sheet boat

 The one sheet boat (OSB, cf. oriented strand board) is an outgrowth of the stitch and glue technique.
 The OSB is a boat that can be built using a single sheet of 4 foot by 8 foot plywood (1.22 m × 2.44 m).
 Some additional wood is often used, for supports, chines, or as a transom, though some can be built entirely with the sheet of plywood.
 OSBs tend to be very small, since the displacement is limited to a theoretical maximum of about 1500 lb (680 kg), based on the largest hemispherical shape that could be formed with the same surface area as the sheet of plywood.
-Though forming a hemisphere is possible (see geodesic dome), it is only practical for one person, since most designs have a maximum displacements of under 1000 lb (450 kg).
+Though forming a hemisphere is possible (see geodesic dome), it is only practical for one person, since most designs have a maximum displacement of under 1000 lb (450 kg).